New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 • Their job description and top priorities

 • Send a welcome email.
 A welcome email is more than just a friendly greeting.
 It also provides crucial details on what your new hire should expect on their first day (and beyond).
 You can provide them with information like who to check in with when they arrive, how to get through security, where they can park, and any extra materials they should have with them when they come in for the first time.
-In France, business situations are usually more formal than casual, so make sure your tone is upbeat, but professional.
-Read our guide on creating a welcome email here.
+In France, business situations are usually more formal than casual, so make sure your tone is upbeat but professional.
+Read our guide on creating a welcome email.

 • Assign them an onboarding mentor.
 Before the new hire begins, find an experienced employee to help them navigate their first day.
-As mentioned earlier, the hallmark of a strong onboarding process is making sure the new starter feels like a team member, and giving them the opportunity to get to know someone they’re working with, meet others, and ask questions will help them feel more welcome right away.
+As mentioned earlier, the hallmark of a strong onboarding process is making sure the new starter feels like a team member.
+Giving them the opportunity to get to know someone they’re working with, meet others, and ask questions will help them feel more welcome right away.
 Make sure you assign the onboarding buddy well before the first day so you can give them the chance to prepare.

 On Day 1